 Good yoga teachers help move their participants into poses, one incremental step at a time (vinyasa krama at work again).
 Great yoga teachers place as much emphasis on exiting the pose, completing the vinyasa cycle of beginning-middle-end.

 Of course there are no guarantees.
 Injuries can occur in any physical activity, a fluke accident can happen to you, to your clients.
-But you minimize the exposure to injury by avoiding the 3 common mistakes when sequencing a yoga class by including the appropriate modifications, counterposes, and transitions.
+But you can minimize risk by avoiding these common mistakes.